• Skip to primary navigation

 If you don’t have a pellet grill that can sear after smoking, you can still enjoy this great smoked backstrap recipe!
 Here’s how:

-• Add a high smoke-point oil such as avocado to the preheated pan and sear the backstraps for 2 - 3 minutes, per side, or to desired doneness.
+- Add a high smoke-point oil to the preheated pan and sear the backstraps for 2 - 3 minutes, per side, or to desired doneness.

 Voila!

-This is how I like to smoke venison tenderloin, as those cuts of fresh venison are generally thinner than backstrap and the heat from a drum smoker is so gentle I’m not worried about overcooking them!
+This is how I like to smoke venison tenderloin.
+Tenderloin is generally thinner than backstrap and the heat from a drum smoker is so gentle I’m not worried about overcooking.

 What to serve with venison backstrap?